Trepang2: Plot

-Subject 106 is a prisoner of the Horizon corporation, a global business entity that wields a large number of private military contractors while secretly conducting dangerous and inhumane experiments.
-The game opens with him being rescued by a mysterious man later revealed to be "Subject 105".
-105 leads 106 through the facility using glow sticks, killing a large number of guards in his wake.
-106 is led to a security room where 105 has left a key for 106's handcuffs, where 106 shows experience with handling firearms.
-Fighting through the facility, 106 eventually escapes and is greeted by friendly mercenaries from an organization known as Task Force 27.
+The game opens with the player awakening as prisoner of the corporation Horizon, a global business entity that oversees a large number of private military contractors while secretly conducting dangerous and inhumane experiments.
+The player is then rescued and broken-out by a mysterious man called Subject 105, also naming the protagonist as Subject 106.
+Throughout, 105 guides 106 through the facility using glow sticks, killing every guard in his wake.
+They are led to a security room where 105 has left a key for 106's handcuffs, next to a pistol.
+By fighting through the facility, 106 eventually finds the dead body of 105, who has committed suicide through seppuku.
+Subject 105 is holding a coin with the roman numerals CV (105) on the obverse and the logo of the Syndicate on the reverse, with "The Syndicate" on the rim.
+106 upon reaching the outside is greeted by friendly mercenaries from an organization known as Task Force 27, led by their Director.